 Start with a Deck Rider-Waite Based Deck

-The Rider-Waite deck is the definitive tarot deck, & rich in iconic imagery.
+is the definitive tarot deck, & rich in iconic imagery.
 It is to tarot what ballet is to dancing; it may not want to be the deck you want to specialize in, but like ballet for an aspiring dancer, it will give you a solid foundation & great technique!
-Personally, I use two Rider-Waite based decks: the fabulous Robin Wood deck, and the Universal Waite deck.
+Personally, I use two Rider-Waite based decks: the fabulous Robin Wood deck

 You're going to need to learn about tarot.
 If your deck comes with a book, read it.
 Then try to find other resources, either classes, books or websites (like mine!)